 - The unit is over 10 years old.

-- Repair costs exceed 50% of the cost of a new unit.
+- Repair costs exceed 50% of a new unit’s price.

 How Can Professional Maintenance Prevent Future Floods?

-- Anode Rod Inspection: Checking and replacing the sacrificial anode rod can double the lifespan of your water heater.
+- Anode Rod Inspection: Replacing this rod can double your tank’s lifespan.

-- Leak Detection Devices: Modern smart leak detectors can alert your phone the moment moisture is detected, giving you a head start on disasters.
+- Leak Detection: Modern smart devices can alert your phone the second moisture is detected.

 Why Choose Magic Electric, Plumbing, Heating & Air?